GovTechSG/seed-documentation/post-onboarding-instructions/mac-os-13.md

 # SEED post onboarding instructions for macOS 13(Ventura)

-  After you onboard your Internet device to SEED:
+  After you onboard your Internet Device to SEED:

   - [Enable Full Disk Access(FDA)](#enable-full-disk-access-fda)
   - [Turn on Cloudflare WARP for macOS 13](#turn-on-cloudflare-warp-for-macos-13)